 contributes to the scholarly/scientific conduct of the project as described in the statement of work for the prime award

-uses the funding to carry out its own program, as compared to providing goods or services for a UI program
+uses the funding to carry out a program for a public purpose specified in the authorizing statute, as compared to providing goods or services for the benefit of the pass-through entity

 requires considerable discretionary judgment and the unique expertise of the subrecipient in the performance of the work